gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to fetch a custom page using `slug`
+Use this API to get the details of a page using its slug.
+Details include the title, seo, publish status, feature image, tags, meta, etc.

 *Success Response:*

-A JSON object with page details
+Success.
+Returns a JSON object with page details.
+Check the example shown below or refer `CustomPageSchema` for more details.

 Schema: `CustomPageSchema`